SandyZ98/SI-507-Final-Proj/README.md

 ### API
 The current system does not require API keys as most of the data has already been stored in the cache.
 However, a Reddit API must be applied to access the data, and if a new key is not applied, the system will use the default one.

-If you would like to scrape new data, Please go to https://www.reddit.com/dev/api to apply an API key (it's free :grin:).
+If you would like to scrape new data, please go to https://www.reddit.com/dev/api to apply an API key (it's free :grin:).

 ### PIP Installations
 requests pandas,praw,nltk,matplotlib,and webbrowser